charter for nightlife without discrimination

 Follow-up on the charter's areas of focus

-In order to support active and targeted work on the Charter's initiatives, we will, through dialogue visits or other similar solutions, enter into a collaboration with the Municipality of Copenhagen to verify our obligations in relation to the Charter.
+In order to support active and targeted work on the Charter's initiatives, we will, through dialogue visits , enter a collaboration with the Municipality of Copenhagen to verify our obligations in relation to the Charter.

-As far as the specific initiatives in the charter are concerned, we will, together with the Municipality of Copenhagen and other relevant stakeholders, identify the specific opportunities and the need for financing the charter's areas of action.
+As far as the specific initiatives in the Charter, we will, together with the Municipality of Copenhagen and other relevant stakeholders, identify the specific opportunities and the need for financing the Charter's areas of action.